Get to Know Us

 However you're feeling - Relax – you are in good hands.
 More than 50% of our employees return year after year, and it's our return employees who'll teach you the ropes helping you to feel confident in your new role and ensuring Perisher continues to deliver an Experience of a Lifetime to our guests.

-We suggest you arrive in Jindabyne a few days before your first day or work so you can familiarise yourself with the area and check into your accommodation.
-Below are some of the key things to organise in the run-up to your arrival and during the first couple of days.
+We suggest you arrive in Jindabyne a few days before your first day of work so you can familiarise yourself with the area and check into your accommodation.
+Below are some key things to organise in the run-up to your arrival and during the first couple of days.
 We are positive you will have a great season as part of the Perisher family, and we're looking forward to welcoming you to the team!

 While your body will acclimatise to the temperatures over the season, you're likely to feel the cold especially during the first few weeks.
 While one bulky item of clothing can be helpful at times (for walking between venues, for instance), it's not always practical.
 We suggest you bring a number of thin layers, so that as you warm up and cool down.